cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 ### 1. Requirements
 #### 1.1 Excel pre-processing
 This agent is designed to work with any Excel version in .xls or .xlsx format.
-An Excel workbook must be placed in the `config/` directory, and must be renamed to `data.xlsx` by default (Other names are acceptable but require updates in the Dockerfile at the `EXCELFILEPATH` field).
+An Excel workbook must be placed in the `data/` directory.
 Some pre-processing might be required in order to ensure that the Excel content are compatible with the agent.

 The following shows the content of a compatible Excel file with multi-column Date data:
 ![Shows the content of a compatible Excel file.](docs/img/sample_excel1.PNG "Sample Excel file")